-In order to scale the quantity of generated leads, your blog needs to offer the highest quality of professional advice.
+In order to rank you content high is SERP and scale the quantity of generated leads, your blog needs to offer the highest quality of professional advice.
 Here are several tips to keep top of mind:

 B2B customers are demanding; they have longer buyer journeys and make complex purchasing decisions.
 They have to ensure you’re a real expert in your field before giving you a chance.
 So you need to go beyond the strategy of rewriting the top articles on Google.

 Instead, opt to deliver top-quality content that reflects your unique expertise.
 Professionals with experience in your field are the best candidates for writing roles in this case.